 Yet, while their brain may be saying ‘this just isn’t enough,’ the central nervous system is drowning in the influx of concentrated potency.
 This means that it may ‘feel’ like their original dosage isn’t doing the trick, but really they’re flooding their body—pushing it towards overdose—every time they use.

 Additionally, this can be especially concerning when someone who hasn’t used before decides to try heroin.
 If they’re in the presence of those who have developed tolerances, they might administer a dosage much too high or intense for the novice user.
 This, of course, can lead to overdose.

 Anyone in any tax bracket is susceptible to heroin and opioid addiction, as we are now seeing by the sheer fact that overdose—due most prominently to opioids and opiates—is the number one cause of death for Americans under the age of 35.
 If you are armed with this knowledge, then perhaps if anyone around you ever experiences this tragedy, you’ll be there to save their life.
-Just remember, heroin addiction is treatable and you can get your life back by seeking help.
+Just remember, heroin addiction is treatable and you can get your life back by seeking help and with the right course of heroine addiction treatment.
 To learn more about heroin withdrawal symptoms and treatment methods, please call our Georgia drug rehab center today.

 “Symptoms of Heroin Overdose.”
 American Addiction Centers.
 15 Mar.
 2019. https://americanaddictioncenters.org/heroin-treatment/overdose

 “Signs Of A Heroin Overdose.”
 Addiction Campuses.
 13 Aug.
 2018.
 15 Mar.
 2019. https://www.addictioncampuses.com/heroin/overdose/